 Roz is an agent at the Sandra Dijkstra Literary Agency.
-With a BA in English literature from UC San Diego, she studied philosophy for a year at the University of Sheffield, U.K., and earned her MA in English, with an emphasis in composition & rhetoric and creative writing, from Portland State University.
-At PSU, she taught writing in exchange for tuition.
+With a BA in English literature from UC San Diego, she studied philosophy for a year at the University of Sheffield, UK and earned her MA in English, with an emphasis in composition & rhetoric and creative writing, from Portland State University.
 She works from the Catskills of New York.

 Roz spent over five years as a qualitative researcher in high-tech consumer products marketing.
 In 2008, she co-founded a web design company for which she provided non-profit organizations with audience-focused market research, project planning, and digital design.
 She joined SDLA in 2013.

 Roz specializes in serious nonfiction in the areas of history, politics and current affairs.
-She’s also interested in technology, business, sociology, cultural studies, urban studies, science, design and memoir.
-She looks for driven, narrative storytelling and big, bold ideas with national and international, appeal.
-She's also interested in adult literary and commercial fiction and is actively looking for crime/mystery/thriller, contemporary, multi-cultural and literary sci-fi.
+She’s also interested in technology, business, science, design and memoir.
+She looks for driven storytelling and big, bold ideas with national and international appeal.
+She's also interested in adult literary and commercial fiction and is actively looking for contemporary, multi-cultural and literary sci-fi.
 She looks for fiction with a resonant, lively voice; rich, irresistible language; characters with compelling development arcs; and a mastery of dramatic structure.
-Across the board, she's looking for books that make her feel the author is tuned into a rising revolution — political, cultural, sociological, or whatnot — which is about to burst on the scene.

 Please note that Roz is specifically not interested in: sports, cookbooks, screenplays, poetry, romance, fantasy, new adult, young adult or children's books.